Norbert515/flutter_sequence_animation/README.md

           curve: Curves.fastOutSlowIn
         ).animate(controller);
 ```
-In this case only the color is animated but you can add as many different properties to the sequence as you'd like.
+In this case only the color is animated but you can add as many different properties to the sequence as you'd like to.
 The only restriction is that animations with the same tag can not overlap and need to be ordered.

 #### Now you can access the resulting animation from anywhere in your code with